Canning Beef Roast For Easy Meals

 trim fat from roast

-• quick meals without thawing
+• Quick meals without thawing

-• no freezer space required
+• No freezer space needed

-• less last-minute takeout
+• Less last‑minute takeout

-What Ingredients Are Used for Canning Meat?
+What Ingredients Are Used for Canning Beef Roast

 beef strips cutting to cubes

-Per the National Center for Home Food Preservation (NCHFP), meat should be pressure canned.
-For safety, I only follow tested methods from Ball and the National Center for Home Food Preservationโ€”this isnโ€™t something to guess on.
+Yes.
+Per the National Center for Home Food Preservation, all meat must be pressure canned.
+I only follow tested methods from Ball and NCHFP for safety.

-How Do I Can Beef?
+How Do I Can Beef Roast

-How Much Beef Do I Need to Can?
+How Much Beef Do I Need

 cubed beef in quart jar